chenh2017/phecodemap/www/Documentation.md

 ## Using the app

 The same PheCode hierarchy is displayed in two ways: as a sunburst plot and as a tree.
 Select a code or a phenotype to display the relevant classification and hierarchical structure.
 For clarity and to allow comparison, ICD-9 and ICD-10 codes are shown in separate colors.
-By default, the plots are centered around the to code, that has no parent code.
-One can click on the child code of interest in order to center the plot around it.
+By default, the plots are centered around the top code, that has no parent code.
+One can click on the child code of interest to collapse/expand the subcodes.